kartonfarkas/api_docs/source/suite/appendices/program_resources.rst

      - Comments
    * - resource_id
      - int
-     - the settings of a particular node of a customer in the Automation Center -
+     - Settings of a particular node of a customer in the Automation Center -

 Result Example